orestrepov/metadatahost/README.md

 # Metadata Host Service
 Metadata Host Web Service in GO

-It is proof of concept of developing a web application in "Golang" to search for information associated with domains and the history of recent domains searches.
+It is proof of concept in which it was developed a API in "Golang" to search for information associated with domains and the history of recent domains searches.

 # API Service
 # Build